rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 I don't think it's worth spending the time going over a bunch more topics in detail (before I know more details about the reaction to this analysis), so I'll just do a quick and dirty overrated/underrated in the style of Tyler Cowen.
-I will probably not mention a bunch of topics in practice.
+This list probably doesn't include many important topics.
 If you want me to add a topic or discuss a topic in more details in the comments, I'll probably do so.

 **Overrated:**